If you are an expert (coach, consultant, author, skilled professional, etc.) then content marketing is a great way to build and market your expertise.

 This concept of building an expert brand is also called Authority Marketing.
 In this post we will show you how to create and execute a content marketing plan that is easy to build and very effective.

-“Content marketing is using relevant content that is useful to clients so you can attract and engage them into a conversation.”
+“Content marketing is using useful, relevant content to attract and engage clients into a conversation.”

 That’s it.
 It’s as simple as that.